snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 "And if people think absolutely nothing when they hear your name, then you have no brand."

-Seth Godin wrote a blog post called [Why bother having a resume?](http://sethgodin.typepad.com/seths_blog/2008/03/why-bother-havi.html) where he said "[g]reat jobs, world class jobs, jobs people kill for... those jobs don't get filled by people emailing in resumes."
+Seth Godin wrote a blog post called [Why bother having a resume?](http://sethgodin.typepad.com/seths_blog/2008/03/why-bother-havi.html) where he said, "[g]reat jobs, world class jobs, jobs people kill for... those jobs don't get filled by people emailing in resumes."

 So if you're buying this idea and believe that building a personal brand is the way to go, or that it will help what you're already doing, Michael has a few stories in this chapter to give you a better understanding of how this has worked for other people.